thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

     auto font = Font{"Times New Roman", 14, false, true, false, true};
 ```

-is notorious for how hard it is to understand it:  What do those `false`s and `true`s mean?
+is notoriously hard to understand:  What do those `false`s and `true`s mean?
 This is error prone.

 If the symbol `#` could be used as syntax for an operator to indicate composition of partial argument lists, and `<#>` as a declarator of partial argument lists, the above line could be done this way, assuming `b` is a partial argument list in which "bold" is set, `stt` "strike-through",